Debugging Remote Workflows

 Running Remote Code in Debug Mode

-When the remote code hits a breakpoint, the pod will pause execution and print debugging instructions directly into the pod logs.
-These logs include the exact kt debug command you should run locally to attach to the remote debug server.
+When the remote code hits a breakpoint, the pod will pause execution and print debugging instructions directly into the logs.
+These logs include the exact kt debug command you should run to attach to the remote debug server.

-kt debug <pod-name>
+kt debug <pod-name> --port <port> --namespace <namespace> --mode pdb

 This command: